Phil Urich: Villainous Hobgoblin

 Phil Urich as Hobgoblin.
 Art by Stefano Caselli.

 Urich is next seen in the Big Time storyline in New York helping out his uncle at the new Front Line offices.
-He develops a crush on co-worker Norah Winters who is looking into Goblin Gangs for a story.
-Urich goes to one of the old Goblin hideouts, hoping to find something there to impress Norah.
-He encounters Daniel Kingsley (posing as the original Hobgoblin) who is also looking for some new Goblin technology.
+He develops a crush on co-worker Norah Winters, who is looking into Goblin Gangs for a story.
+Urich goes to one of the old Goblin hideouts, hoping to find something there to impress Winters.
+He encounters Daniel Kingsley (posing as the original Hobgoblin), who is also looking for some new Goblin technology.
 Kingsley is about to kill him when Urich snaps and uses his Lunatic Laugh to incapacitate Kingsley.
 Using the fire sword that Kingsley had just found, Urich decapitates Kingsley and steals the new Goblin equipment from Norman Osborn's secret lair.
 Urich then assumes the Hobgoblin identity for himself now operating as a supervillain.
-He attacks a local think tank, and is confronted by Spider-Man, who saves Max Modell from being attacked by the Hobgoblin.
-Catching Spider-Man off-guard with his Lunatic Laugh, Urich tries to decapitate the hero.
-Bella Fishback, one of the workers at the think tank, is able to disrupt the sonic waves to save Spider-Man, but Urich escapes with the Reverbium he had come to steal.
-He delivers the metal to the Kingpin and becomes one of his operatives.
-Spider-Man and the Black Cat fight Urich and the Kingpin to retrieve the experimental metal.
-During the fight, Urich's Lunatic Laugh causes the building to collapse, but he saves the Kingpin from falling to death.